Chile - Things to Do in Chile in December

 Power bank and universal adapter - long daylight hours mean more photo opportunities draining batteries faster

-Light rain jacket - afternoon mountain storms develop quickly in experience Patagonia despite low rainfall averages
+Light rain jacket - afternoon mountain storms develop quickly in Patagonia despite low rainfall averages

 Warm sleeping bag rated to 5°C (41°F) - Patagonian nights drop significantly even in summer